 Testing for usefulness, on the other hand, is about trying answer questions like:

 - Will a lot of people buy my product at some uncertain point in the future?

 - Is this product the best solution to a problem?

 And these are simply not things you can answer with prototype testing.

 But don’t worry.
 All hope is not lost.
-You can still test whether you’ve got the right solution to problems before you build an entire product.
+You can still test whether you’ve got the right solutions to problems before you build an entire product.
 You just need to validate in other ways.
 Important ways.
-Ways I’m not going to go into right now because this is already unconscionably long.
-I covered a few of the key points in my talk at the Lean Startup Conference in 2013 though, and you can see a video of that here.
+Ways I’m not going to go into right now, but I covered a few of the key points in my talk at the Lean Startup Conference in 2013 though, and you can see a video of that here.